You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Theophylline 0.4% And Dextrose 5% In Plastic Container is a drug marketed by B Braun and is included in two NDAs.

 The generic ingredient in THEOPHYLLINE 0.4% AND DEXTROSE 5% IN PLASTIC CONTAINER is theophylline.
 There are thirty-six drug master file entries for this compound.
-Twenty-nine suppliers are listed for this compound.
+Twenty-eight suppliers are listed for this compound.
 Additional details are available on the theophylline profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Theophylline 0.4% And Dextrose 5% In Plastic Container